dendronhq/dendron-site/vault/dendron.release.changelog.md

 To address this, we've migrated our publishing stack to [11ty](https://www.11ty.dev/), a super fast javascript based static generator.
 This means much faster, and perhaps more importantly, easier publishing.

-There's still some work left to integrate publishing into the Dendron plugin - meanwhile, you can take the new publishing workflow for a spin using the [[dendron cli|dendron.pro.dendron-cli]]
+There's still some work left to integrate publishing into the Dendron plugin - meanwhile, you can take the new publishing workflow for a spin using the [[dendron cli|dendron.t.dendron-cli]]

 In order to to use the 11ty based publishing, initialize your workspace with the following commands.